ibm-cloud-docs/databases-for-postgresql/pricing.md

 Total per month = $21.60/Month
 Total per hour = $.03/Hour

 All prices here are in US dollars.
-To see pricing in your local currency you will need to use the [pricing calculator](https://{DomainName}/pricing/configure/service/databases-for-postgresql).
+To see pricing in your local currency you can to use the [pricing calculator](https://{DomainName}/pricing/configure/service/databases-for-postgresql).
 {: .tip}